Security checkpoint: Advantages

 Checkpoints provide many advantages, including the ability to control how people enter so that security personnel (be it governmental or civilian) can screen entrants to identify known troublemakers (be they criminals, terrorists, or simple rabble-rousers) and locate contraband items.

 Effects of checkpoints

 Checkpoints typically lead to hardship for the affected civilians, though these effects range from inconvenience to mortal danger.
-Bir Zeit University, for example, has conducted several studies highlighting the effects of checkpoints in the Palestinian territories.
+Birzeit University, for example, has conducted several studies highlighting the effects of checkpoints in the Palestinian territories.

 In Colombia, the paramilitary forces of the AUC have, according to Amnesty International, imposed limits on the food entering villages, with over 30 people being killed at the checkpoint in one instance.

+In Ethiopia's Amhara region, checkpoints have functioned as shifting sites of control during the civil conflict since 2020.
+Their operation has often been unpredictable, involving both state and non-state actors, and affecting not only mobility but also the daily experience of authority and fear.